MicrosoftDocs/powerbi-docs/articles/powerbi-service-how-should-i-share-my-dashboard.md

 - Collaborating with colleagues to create meaningful reports and dashboards in *app workspaces*.
 - Bundling those dashboards and reports into *apps* and distributing them to a larger group or your whole organization.
-- Sharing dashboards with a few people, from the service or the Power BI mobile apps.
+- Sharing dashboards and reports with a few people, from the service or the Power BI mobile apps.
-- Publishing to the web, where anyone can interact with them.
+- Publishing to the web, where anyone can see and interact with them.
 - Printing.

 > [AZURE.NOTE] The people you collaborate with need [Power BI Pro](powerbi-premium.md#free-vs-pro-tiers) licenses.
 The people you want to see your dashboards need [free or Pro licenses](powerbi-premium.md#free-vs-pro-tiers), depending on how you distribute them.
 The following sections spell out details.
 The Power BI team is always interested in your feedback.
 Go to the [Power BI Community site](https://community.powerbi.com/) to make suggestions.